vastgroup/vast-tools/README.md

 Currently, VAST-TOOLS supports three species, human (Hsa), mouse (Mmu), and chicken (Gga).
 By default, the ``-sp`` option is ``Hsa``.

-To enable gene expression analysis, use either the option ``--expr`` (PSI/PSU/PIRs plus cRPKM calculations [corrected-for-mappability Reads per Kbp and Million mapped reads; see Labbé *et al*, 2012 for details]) or ``--exprONLY`` (cRPKMs only).
-In order to obtain gene expression levels, the read length *must* be provided.
-This can be done either using the option ``--readLen`` or by naming the samples as follows: sample-rLe.fq.gz, so that the read length will be automatically detected.
-Read length is ONLY needed if ``--expr`` or ``--exprONLY`` is activated. cRPKMs are obtained by mapping only the first 50 nucleotides of each read, or only the first 50 nucleotides of the forward read if paired-end reads are provided.
+To enable gene expression analysis, use either the option ``--expr`` (PSI/PSU/PIRs pluscRPKM calculations [corrected-for-mappability Reads per Kbp and Million mapped reads; see Labbé *et al*, 2012 for details]) or ``--exprONLY`` (cRPKMs only). cRPKMs are obtained by mapping only the first 50 nucleotides of each read, or only the first 50 nucleotides of the forward read if paired-end reads are provided.

 In addition to a file named *.cRPKM containing cRPKMs for each gene, a file name *.3bias will be created.
 This file contains information to estimate 3′ sequencing biases in the RNA-seq sample.
 Each of *.3bias file contains two rows:
 - For all mRNAs with >200 mapped reads throughout at least 2500 nt, it provides the percentage of reads within the last five 500-nt windows, starting from the 3′-most window.
 The last column corresponds to the number of probed genes.